SkyCity Entertainment Group: SkyCity Hamilton

 SkyCity Hamilton is a casino in Hamilton, New Zealand, that opened in September 2002.
-The casino is authorized to offer a maximum of 339 gambling machines and 23 tables.
+The casino is authorised to offer a maximum of 339 gambling machines and 23 tables.
 It has a restaurant and a bar, with live music and other performers on Friday and Saturday nights.
 It is part of the Riverside Centre on the Waikato River, which includes bars, restaurants and ten-pin bowling all operated by SkyCity Hamilton.

 SkyCity Queenstown and SkyCity Wharf Casino

-Queenstown is New Zealand's only region that hosts two casinos, both are owned and operated by SkyCity.
+Queenstown is New Zealand's only city that has two casinos, both are owned and operated by SkyCity.
 The two casinos are SkyCity Queenstown, opened in December 2000, with 86 gambling machines and 12 gambling tables, and the nearby SkyCity Wharf Casino, situated in the Steamer Wharf complex, with 74 gambling machines and 6 gambling tables.
 In 2018, the two relatively small casinos contributed only 1% of the company's nearly $1 billion turnover.